-Cash generated by operating activities for the three months ended September 30, 2017 was \$3.3 million, up from cash used of \$1.5 million for the same period in 2016.
-This was due to an increase in profit and in trade and other receivables, partially offset by an increase in deferred revenue.
-Cash generated by operating activities for the nine months ended September 30, 2017 was \$21.0 million, up from \$14.0 million for the same period in 2016.
-This was due to an increase in profit and in trade and other receivables, partially offset by an increase in deferred revenue, specific and in trade and other receivables, partially offset by an increase in deferred revenue, taxes paid, and investment tax credits recoverable.
+Cash generated by operating activities for the fourth quarter of 2017 was \$12.5 million compared to \$17.1 million for the same period in 2016.
+The decrease is due to an increase in trade and other receivables during the fourth quarter of 2017 compared to a decrease in trade and other receivables during the same period in 2016, partially offset by an increase in profit.
+Cash generated by operating activities for fiscal 2017 was \$33.6 million compared to \$31.1 million for the same period in 2016.
+The increase is due to an increase in profit, partially offset by a smaller increase in deferred revenue during fiscal 2017 compared to the same period in 2016.